-TRAUMATIC BRAIN INJURY &
+CONCUSSION TRAUMATIC BRAIN INJURY &

 HIDDEN VISUAL PROBLEMS

-by Optometric Extension Program, a non-profit organization.
+Reprinted with permission by the Optometric Extension Program Foundation (OEPF), a non-profit organization.

-Often visual problems resulting from Traumatic
+Often visual problems resulting from Concussions and other Traumatic

 Brain Injury are overlooked during initial treatment of the injury.
 Frequently